Row rect Shape Decorative svg added to top

 Marine stock enhancement should be fully investigated and implemented at a cost-effective level.
 Traditional methods (dart and pit tags) for calculating impacts of hatchery raised fish have generally demonstrated that they contributed approximately 7% - 15% to the fisheries.
 Modern genetic techniques, that can detect offspring in addition to directly released fish, are showing contributions at 25% - 50% levels.
 This is proactive management that exceeds the cost benefit ration especially when implemented as a public/private venture.

-The minimum size limit of spotted seatrout remains at 12 inches, thereby achieving the original management goals and not increasing release induced mortality.
+Conclusion: The minimum size limit of spotted seatrout remains at 12 inches, thereby achieving the original management goals and not increasing release induced mortality.

 The creel limit should be decreased, at a minimum, to 10 or below.
 This alone will achieve the desired conservation benefit of 20% with zero added mortality.